-On November 23, 1909, more than twenty thousand Yiddish-speaking immigrants, mostly young women in their teens and early twenties, launched an eleven-week general strike in New York’s shirtwaist industry.
+On November 23, 1909, more than 20,000 Yiddish-speaking immigrants, mostly young women in their teens and early twenties, launched an eleven-week general strike in New York’s shirtwaist industry.
 Dubbed the Uprising of the 20,000, it was the largest strike by women to date in American history.
 The young strikers’ courage, tenacity, and solidarity forced the predominantly male leadership in the “needle trades” and the American Federation of Labor to revise their entrenched prejudices against organizing women.
 The strikers won only a portion of their demands, but the uprising sparked five years of revolt that transformed the garment industry into one of the best-organized trades in the United States.

 The division of labor along skill and gender lines reinforced biases among conservative trade unionists against organizing women and unskilled laborers.
 Although the International Ladies Garment Workers Union did not officially discriminate against women, its conservative leadership (replaced by socialists in 1914) dismissed women as an ephemeral part of the workforce, interested primarily in marriage and motherhood—an opinion shared by Samuel Gompers and many of the AFL’s craft unions.
 Jewish women did quit working after marriage in significantly higher numbers than their Italian coworkers, but this did not prevent militancy in the workplace or in the community.
 (Conversely, Italian woman proved difficult to organize.)
-In fact, an emergent tradition of activism among women (punctuated by the 1902 kosher meat boycott, the 1907 rent strike, and sporadic labor struggles) played a key role in sustaining the 1909 uprising.
+In fact, an emergent tradition of activism among women (punctuated by the 1902 Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher meat boycott, the 1907 rent strike, and sporadic labor struggles) played a key role in sustaining the 1909 uprising.

 The movement that culminated in the uprising of the 20,000 began with spontaneous strikes against the Leiserson Company, the Rosen Brothers, and the Triangle Shirtwaist Company—New York’s largest manufacturer of shirtwaists—(See Triangle Shirtwaist Fire) during the summer/fall busy season of 1909.
 Although prompted by different incidents, workers shared a common set of underlying grievances about wages, hours, workplace safety, and workplace indignities suffered specifically by women (such as unwanted sexual advances, threats, and invasions of privacy).
 The Rosen Brothers settled with their employees after five weeks, but Leiserson and Triangle remained intransigent.

 In an attempt to curb abuses, the fledgling Local 25 of the ILGWU, which represented shirtwaist makers, asked the Women’s Trade Union League (WTUL) (established by upper-class suffragists in 1904 to promote the welfare of working women) to monitor the picket lines.
 After police arrested Mary Dreier, head of the WTUL, for allegedly harassing a scab, strikers won the sympathy of a previously indifferent public.
 The WTUL proved a valuable ally; its members walked the picket lines, raised funds, and pleaded the strikers’ case to the general public.
 The Forverts, the United Hebrew Trades, the Arbeter-ring (Workmen’s Circle), and the Socialist Party and its weekly The Call also provided important logistical and financial support.

 Frustrated after two hours, Clara Lemlich Shavelson—a leader of the Leiserson strike and a member of Local 25’s executive committee—demanded the floor and delivered what the press termed a “Yiddish philippic.”
 In words now legendary, the impassioned twenty-three-year-old declared, “I am a working girl, one of those who are on strike against intolerable conditions.
 I am tired of listening to speakers who talk in general terms.
 What we are here to decide is whether we shall or shall not strike.
 I offer a resolution that a general strike be declared—now.”
 Lemlich ignited the audience.
 In unison, the crowd pledged support for the general strike by reciting a secularly adapted Hebrew oath chanted by Feigenbaum.

-The following morning, approximately fifteen thousand shirtwaist workers took to the streets.
-By evening, the number swelled to more than twenty thousand.
-According to some estimates, almost thirty thousand workers participated in the strike during its eleven-week duration, 90 percent of whom were Jewish and 70 percent women.
+The following morning, approximately 15,000 shirtwaist workers took to the streets.
+By evening, the number swelled to more than 20,000.
+According to some estimates, almost 30,000 workers participated in the strike during its eleven-week duration, 90 percent of whom were Jewish and 70 percent women.
 “Learners” and “operators” made up the bulk of the strikers, but male craftsmen (who themselves employed “learners” and occupied a critical position in the production process) also marched on the picket line, thereby guaranteeing a complete work stoppage.

 Throughout the uprising, arrests and harassment continued unabated.
 In one month, 723 people were arrested and 19 sentenced to the workhouse.
 Bail averaged $2,500 per day, and court fines totaled $5,000.
 Overall, the strike cost $100,000.
 Clara Lemlich suffered six broken ribs and was arrested a total of seventeen times.
 In one egregious miscarriage of justice, a ten-year-old girl was tried without testimony and sentenced to five days in the workhouse for allegedly assaulting a scab.
 In response to such outrages, the WTUL organized mass rallies at the Hippodrome, Carnegie Hall, and City Hall in which the strikers’ plight was connected to the suffragist cause.
 Although a degree of mutual suspicion existed behind the scenes, this alliance produced a new perspective that merged class consciousness with feminism (later named “industrial feminism”).